cancertech/cancer_diagnosis/README.md

 # Installation

+The installation instructions are shown in Windows operation system.
+The installation steps are similar for MacOS and Linux.

 First, you can download our tools from [Github page](https://github.com/meredith-wenjunwu/cancer_diagnosis) by clicking on the "Clone or download" button first and then clicking on the "Download ZIP" button.

 <img src="docs/tutorial_img/download_repo.JPG" width="40%" align="middle"/>